-Program.
-For the purposes of a financial conflict of interest, an employee is involved in the testing of a voting system when the individual's duties as a VSTL employee require him or her to perform testing on the system, manage the testing process or supervise those who perform testing on the system.
+employee is involved in the testing of a voting system when the individual's duties as a VSTL employee require him or her to perform testing on the system, manage the testing process or supervise those who perform testing on the system.

-- 2.5.1.2.
+- 2.4.2.1.2.4.1.2.
 Financial Interest--Defined.
-The term includes any current or contingent ownership, equity, or security interest in real or personal property or a business and may include indebtedness or compensated employment relationship.
-It thus includes, for example, interests in the nature of stocks, bonds, partnership interests, fee and leasehold interests, and other property rights, deeds of trust, and liens, and extends to any right to purchase or acquire any such interest, such as a stock option or commodity future. - 2.5.1.3.
-Direct Effect-Defined.
+The term includes Financial interest means any current or contingent ownership, equity, or security interest in real or personal property or a business and may include indebtedness or compensated employment relationship.
+It thus also includes, for example, interests in the nature of stocks, bonds, partnership interests, fee and leasehold interests, and other property rights, deeds of trust, and liens, and extends to any right to purchase or acquire any such interest, such as a stock option or commodity future. - 2.4.2.2.2.4.1.3.
+Direct Effect--Defined.
 A matter will have a direct effect on a financial interest if there is a close causal link between any decision or action to be taken in the matter and any expected effect of the matter on the financial interest.
 An effect may be direct even though it does not occur immediately.
 A matter will not have a direct effect on a financial interest, however, if the chain of causation is attenuated or is contingent upon the occurrence of events that are speculative or that are independent of, and unrelated to, the matter.
-A matter that has an effect on a financial interest only as a consequence of its effects on the general economy does not have a direct effect within the meaning of this section. - 2.5.1.4.
-Predictable Effect-Defined.
-A matter will have a predictable effect if there is a real, as opposed to a speculative possibility that the matter will affect the financial interest.
-It is not necessary, however, that the magnitude of the gain or loss be known, and the dollar amount of the gain or loss is immaterial. - 2.5.1.5.
-Imputed Interests Defined.
-An imputed interest is a financial interest held by a third party individual or organization that serves to disqualify an employee or laboratory to the same extent as if they were the employee's or laboratory's own interest.
-These interests include: - 2.5.1.5.1.
-The financial interests of a spouse or dependent child shall be imputed to an employee. - 2.5.1.5.2.
-The financial interest of any organization in which a laboratory, Parent Corporation, or a laboratory employee serves as an employee, officer, board member, partner, consultant, director, trustee or similar position shall be imputed.
+A matter that has an effect oninfluences a financial interest only as a consequence of its effects on the general economy does not have a direct effect within the meaning of this section. - 2.4.2.3.2.4.1.4.
+Predictable Effect--Defined.
+A matter will have a predictable effect if there is a real, as opposed to a speculative, possibility that the matter will affect the financial interest.
+It is not necessary, however, that the magnitude of the gain or loss be known, and the dollar amount of the gain or loss is immaterial.

+Imputed Interests--Defined.
+An imputed interest is a financial interest held by a third-party individual or organization that serves to disqualify an employee or laboratory to the same extent as if they were the employee's or laboratory's own interest.
+These interests include:

+- the financial interests of a spouse or dependent child shallwill be imputed to an employee. - the financial interest of any organization in which a laboratory, parent corporation, or a laboratory employee serves as an employee, officer, board member, partner, consultant, director, trustee or similar position must be imputed, consultant, director, trustee or similar position shall be imputed.